-Exams (3 Exams: 70% of final grade)
+Exams (3 Exams: 400 points of total grade)

 There will be three exams in this course.
-Exams will be in-class, closed book and closed notes.
+Exams will be proctored, closed book and closed notes.
 Exam 1 and Exam 2 are non-cumulative.
 Exam 3 (Final Exam) is cumulative, as required under our departmental policy.
 The Exams are designed to test your understanding of the basic accounting concepts.
 They will consist of calculations and theory questions.
-Concepts from lecture presentation, homework and quizzes will be included on the exam.
+Concepts from lecture presentation, reading assignments, homework and quizzes will be included on the exam.
 Programmable calculators are not allowed during exams.
-Students are required to bring a Scantron Form 882-e, and a #2 pencil to each exam.
-The professor will provide a calculator for your use during each test/exam.
+A calculator will be provided for your use during each test/exam.
 You are not permitted to use any electronic communications devices during the exam.
 This explicitly includes cell phones and pagers.
 You are also not permitted to use a portable computer on the exam.
 You are strongly urged to leave any electronic devices (except calculators) at home or in a locker on the day of the exam.
 All students are required to present proof of identification at the time of the exam.
 Acceptable documentation must include picture identification such as an official UTD Comet Card, Passport, or State approved driver's license.